pbstck/homework/README.md

 ```

 Which will execute your program with the datasource path as the first argument as stated in the first paragraph and check the output.

+Also, feel free to override this README in order to provide informations and context on:
+* the language you are using
+* the development environment used
+* the framework(s) you are using
+* anything you think might be relevant for us to understand your choices.